Why Vinegar Became the Standard in Hot Sauce (And When Science Finally Understood Why)

 That deserves respect, even when choosing alternative approaches.
 When I was figuring out Salamander's formula, I started with what I knew worked: apple cider vinegar and lime juice.
 The combination tasted good, hit the right heat level, and created complexity without overwhelming the habaneros.
 But when I tried to bottle it, the sauce was too thick—it wouldn't pour.
 I added water to thin it out.
 That's when I hit the wall: water dilutes acidity, which affects pH, which affects safety.
 So I added citric acid to bring the acidity back up to where it needed to be.

 The three-acid system wasn't designed on paper.
 It was discovered through problem-solving.
 And it only worked because I understood the requirement wasn't vinegar—it was pH below 4.6.
 Once I knew that, I had options.
-That's what happens when you refuse to accept the 1895 standard—you stop asking "what does everyone else use?" and start asking "what does the science actually require?"
+That's what happens when you stop asking "what does everyone else use?" and start asking "what does the science actually require?"

 We know acidity below pH 4.6 prevents botulism because empirical practice forced science to investigate.
 Now we can use that knowledge to achieve the same safety with different acid combinations—creating bright flavor instead of pickled tang.
 The question isn't whether vinegar works.
 The question is whether the 1895 answer is still the best answer we have.